 If you own a property within the City of Santa Barbara and receive City sewer service, you may receive a letter from SLIP indicating that you need to inspect the sewer lateral.
 Your letter should identify which condition triggered the inspection and the three reasons the City would initiate a SLIP case for your property would be:

-Your property is zoned as a Commercial, Industrial or Common Interest Development (4 or more dwelling units).
+Your property is zoned as a Commercial, Industrial or Common Interest Development (three or more dwelling units).
 These cases are called the “scheduled” SLIP cases because in 2013, the City began sending letters to all of these types of properties to have their sewer laterals inspected every ten years.
 Each lateral was given a specific inspection month, sometime before 2024.

 The City’s condition assessment program identified a defect on your sewer lateral through routine CCTV of the public sewer main.
 This could be roots intruding into the public sewer main, a defective connection which could allow infiltration of groundwater or prevent the City from properly maintaining the sewer main, or a structural issue inside the sewer lateral itself.